-How to Get Shit Done + Make Your Writing Dreams Your Reality
+How to Transform Your Writing Dreams Your Reality

 Every month I like to do a reflection on my achievements and a little bit of planning my goals and dreams for the coming weeks.
 I like to look at what I've accomplished, what I didn't accomplish, and why those things did or did not get done.
 I like to figure out where I'm going next and what steps I have to take to get there.
 (If you haven’t noticed yet, I’m definitely a planner - in my stories and my life!).
 Although this month is a little bit different because there’s some BIG stuff going on this time of year.

 June is an awesome month.
 It's the sixth month of the year (yes, I can count, haha) and so it signifies the year's halfway mark.
 2016 is halfway over—can you believe it?!—and this is the perfect time to check in on your New Year's Resolutions, reevaluate your priorities, and recommit yourself to making your writing dreams your reality.
 This is your half-year check-in to ask: Where am I at with accomplishing my writing dreams?

 June is also awesome because my birthday is in June!
 June 10th to be exact!
 Birthdays are always new beginnings, new chapters in your life, that come with maturity and experiences and all that beautiful jazz.
 They’re also a great time to reflect on what you’ve done in the past year, how you’ve changed, and what you hope to accomplish in the coming year.

 And June officially marks the start of the summer.
 School is out.
 The pool is open.
 All the lovely joys of summer are here for the next three months.
 This is a time of relaxation and adventuring.
 But it’s also a good chunk of time to set some concrete short-term goals that will help you reach those bigger yearly goals.